-The biggest complaint about becoming a C Corp is the amount of paperwork, filing fees, and deadlines.
-C Corps must adopt bylaws, hold annual director and shareholder meetings, and keep meeting minutes with corporate records.
+The biggest complaint about becoming a C Corporation is the amount of paperwork, filing fees, and deadlines.
+C Corporations must adopt bylaws, hold annual director and shareholder meetings, and keep meeting minutes with corporate records.

 However, many businesses form C Corps because liability protections are advantageous.
-Also, the Tax Cuts and Jobs Act reduced the corporate tax rate from 35 percent to 21 percent, which makes the C Corp legal structure even more appealing.
+Also, the Tax Cuts and Jobs Act reduced the corporate tax rate from 35% to 21%, which makes the C Corporation legal structure even more appealing.

-A limited liability company also offer protection from personal liability and have less stringent requirements than C Corps.
-Owners of the LLC are called “members” and can choose whether they want to be taxed as a sole proprietorship, partnership, S Corp or C Corp.
-In general, an LLC does not need to have an annual meeting nor a board of directors, however, it should have an operating agreement, so members are clear on organizational structure.
+A Limited Liability Company also offers protection from personal liability and has less stringent requirements than C Corporations.
+Owners of the LLC are called members and can choose whether they want to be taxed as a Sole Proprietorship, Partnership, S Corporation, or C Corporation.
+In general, an LLC does not need to have an annual meeting or a board of directors, however, it should have an operating agreement, so members are clear on organizational structure.
 LLCs cannot issue stock to raise capital.